GreenMavenCSA/greenmaven/README.md

 ## Vision and Business Case

-Farmhacker helps the local food movement scale up by connecting growers and consumers via direct peer to peer exchange.
+GreenMaven helps the local food movement scale up by connecting growers and consumers via direct peer to peer exchange.
 Food buyers get easy access to all the growers in their community; the growers get access to a busy marketplace with low barriers to entry.

 A grower is traditionally connected to a customer either directly (on-farm sales, farmers markets, CSA), or via a food hub intermediary, or by restaurants and wholesalers.
 This traditional model comes with a number of problems for both parties, as well as for the future scalability of the local/beyond-organic food movement.